 “Accountability” — it’s a loaded word, but it shouldn’t be.
 When used as an accusation or reprimand, people shy away from it, rather than see it as one of the top leadership qualities in business.
-Although often misrepresented and misunderstood, accountability isn’t something companies can afford to get wrong.
+Although often misrepresented and misunderstood, lack of ownership isn’t something companies can afford to get wrong.
 Businesses need both accountable leaders and accountable team members.
 In fact, accountability is so important, the American Society of Training and Development (ASTD) found that people are “65 percent likely to meet a goal after committing to another person.”
 This number jumps to 95 percent with an accountability partner.
-This research shows team success hinges on a person’s sense of ownership, commitment, and responsibility.
+This research shows team success hinges on individual team member’s personal ownership, commitment, and responsibility.

 What is Accountability?